TimothyElder/timothyelder.hugo/content/plaintext/intro.md

 No previous programming or computing experience is expected, just literacy with a keyboard and mouse is required.

-## The Command Line and Project Organization
+## The Terminal and Project Organization

 In this meeting we will begin by discussing our experiences with collecting data and writing up our research, with a particular emphasis